zhaohuiwang/GenAI/docs/Google_ADK.md

 uv run python -m google.adk.cli run <agent_name>
 # To start the API server for the web UI
 uv run python -m google.adk.cli api_server --allow_origins=http://localhost:4200 --host=0.0.0.0

+# or if the virtual environment is activated, you can simply the command like
+adk     # list all options
+adk web
 ```
 #### 5. Access the UI
 - Open http://localhost:8000 in a browser.